 This is a historic resource estimation which does not use resource classifications consistent with N.I.
 43-101.
 The historical resource estimate was presented in an internal report titled "Christie Lake Project, Geological Resource Estimate" completed by PNC Tono Geoscience Center, Resource Analysis Group, dated September 12, 1997.
 The historical resource was calculated using a 3-D block model using block sizes of 2 m by 2 m, and block grades interpolated using the inverse distance squared method over a circular search radius of 25 m and 1 m height.
 Specific gravities for each deposit were averaged from specific gravity measures of individual samples collected for assay.
-UEX plans to complete additional infill drilling on the deposits during the option earn-in period to upgrade these historic resources to indicated and inferred resources.
-A qualified person has not done sufficient work to classify the historic estimate as current mineral resources or mineral reserves.
+UEX has completed additional infill drilling on the deposits during the option earn-in period to upgrade these historic resources to indicated and inferred resources.
+A qualified person has not yet done sufficient work to classify the historic estimate as current mineral resources or mineral reserves.
 UEX is not treating the historic estimate as current mineral reserves.

-Management's Discussion and Analysis For the three-month periods ended March 31, 2017 and 2016 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis

+For the three and nine-month periods ended September 30, 2017 and 2016 (Expressed in Canadian dollars, unless otherwise noted)

-Number of claims Hectares Hectares Acres Christie Lake 6 7,922 19,576 30.00
+Number of claims Hectares Acres UEX Ownership % Christie Lake 6 7,922 19,576 30.00

-The Christie Lake Project is 70% owned by JCU (Canada) Exploration Company, Limited ("JCU") and 30% by UEX.
+The Christie Lake Project is currently 70% owned by JCU (Canada) Exploration Company, Limited ("JCU") and 30% by UEX.
 The Company signed a Letter of Intent ("LOI") on October 26, 2015 to earn up to a 70% interest in the project by making cash payments of \$7.0 million and funding \$15.0 million in exploration work commitments over 5 years.
+As of the date of this document, UEX has made cash payments of \$4.0 million and spent \$7.8 million on exploration.
+Upon making an additional \$1.0 million cash payment by the end of 2017 UEX will have earned a 45% interest in the Christie Lake Project.

 On January 16, 2016, UEX signed the definitive Option Agreement with JCU under which UEX can earn its interest.
 UEX earned a 10% interest in the project by making a \$250,000 payment upon the signing of the LOI and making a \$1,750,000 payment on January 22, 2016.
-UEX increased its interest in the project to 30% by making a \$2,000,000 payment on December 22, 2016, and completing \$2,500,000 of work in 2016.
+UEX increased its interest in the project to 30% by making a \$2,000,000 payment on December 22, 2016, and completing the required \$2,500,000 of work in 2016.
+UEX anticipates vesting a 45% interest in the project before the end of 2017.